IRTF-HRPC/drafts/draft-guidelines.md

 Document Status
 ===============

-This RG document is currently documenting best practices and guidelines for human rights reviews of networking protocols and other Internet-Drafts and RFCs
+This RG document is currently documenting best practices and guidelines for human rights reviews of network protocols, architectures and other Internet-Drafts and RFCs.

 Acknowledgements